Iron-Rich Prune Puree For Baby

 It’s not the prettiest of colors, but it is so chockfull of nutrition for your little one!

-It’s so incredibly easy to puree prunes with water and add-in’s to make a healthy prune puree to serve to baby!
+It’s so incredibly easy to puree prunes with water and any add-in’s to make a healthy prune puree to serve to baby – I don’t know why I didn’t do this sooner.

 For younger babies, I recommend making a thinner puree (using more liquid) for easier swallowing.
-As babies progress with eating and swallowing, you can serve a thicker puree.
+As babies progress with eating and swallowing, you can advance to a thicker puree.

 Storage

-You can store in the fridge for up to 5 days.
-Or, I like to freeze extra into little ice trays to have prune cubes for smoothies.
+Store your puree in the fridge for up to 5 days.
+Or, I like to freeze extra into little ice trays to have prune ice cubes for smoothies.

 Prunes are great for toddlers too, so don’t just limit these pureed prunes to babies – The ice cubes are wonderful additions to smoothies to serve in kids smoothie cups.